lockrc/capstone/FinalTechnicalReport.md

 #### REI Dashboard Project by: RJ Lock
 #### May 6, 2018
 ## Abstract
-Brief 200-300 word description of project objectives, methods and results.

 This project is designed to replace Appalachian State University's Renewable Energy Initiative (REI) dashboard that they use to display the generation by the renewables on campus.
 They currently pay $14,000 per year to a company and are still unhappy with the service they receive.
 They pay more than 10% of their budget on this dashboard and they are dissatisfied with the product.
 I created a new version with python scripts, a MYSQL database, and a Grafana server.
 My solution gives much of the functionality that they want from their dashboard.
 It gives more features that they wanted from their current dashboard and allows them to host it on Appalachian's campus for much cheaper than $14,000 per year.

 ## Keywords